 The experience of a large firm.
 The 1-on-1 dedication of a small firm.
 A reputation built on trust.
 Experience.
 Dedication.
 Trust.
 Oliver Law Group P.C.

-The Oliver Law Firm is currently representing plaintiffs in injury and class action GM Ignition Switch Lawsuits against GM.
+The Alyson Law Firm is currently representing plaintiffs in injury and class action GM Ignition Switch Lawsuits against GM.
 If you would like to learn more about filing a GM Ignition Switch Lawsuit, turn to the law firm with the experience, dedication, and trust you deserve.
 Contact the Oliver Law Group P.C. today for your free case review by calling 1-800-939-7878.

 GM Ignition Switch Lawsuit Recall News

 REUTERS | MAY 19, 2014 – GM’s Legal Department Reportedly Under Investigation For Handling Of Ignition Switch Recall

 WASHINGTON POST | BUSINESS – GM fined $35 million in ignition-switch safety case